Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: State of the Art

 \subsection{Hardware}

-From a hardware standpoint, the most common strategies to monitor UE functions in individuals with neurological impairments are the use of accelerometers and inertial measurement units (IMUs), the latter being composed of an accelerometer, a goniometer, and -- depending on the sensors -- a magnetometer (see Figure \ref{sketch_man_sensors}).
-These sensors can track the UE kinematics and are widely spread thanks to the possibility to record continuously for hours, easiness of use, low cost, and compactness.
-They were placed mostly on the wrist (unilaterally \cite{Kos2007,deLucena2021,deLucena2022} or bilaterally \cite{Leuenberger2017, Held2018, Lang2021, Pau2021,Esbjornsson2022,Pohl2022,Waddell2019,Waddell2018,Urbin2015}), forearms \cite{Held2018,Adams2021,Flury2021,Rissanen2021}, upper-arms \cite{Held2018,Goodwin2021,Fortune2022}, and on the chest \cite{Held2018,Goodwin2021,Adams2021,Flury2021,Fortune2022}, mostly as a reference to compensate for trunk movements.
-Interestingly, De Lucena \textit{et al.} \cite{deLucena2021,deLucena2022} embedded an IMU and four external magnetometers into a wrist-watch, and used this in combination with a magnetic ring on the index finger to track index and wrist movements.
+From a hardware standpoint, the most common strategy to monitor UE functions in individuals with neurological impairments was the use of accelerometers and inertial measurement units (IMUs), the latter generally being composed of a 3-axis accelerometer, a 3-axis gyroscope, and -- depending on the sensors -- a 3-axis magnetometer (see Figure \ref{sketch_man_sensors}).
+While accelerometers are capable of measuring linear acceleration, used for computing activity counts and duration metrics (see Section \ref{sec:dataProcessing}), IMUs, through sensor fusion techniques \cite{Vitali2020}, can reconstruct their pose and orientation in the 3D world, enabling tracking of the UE kinematics.
+Both technologies are widely used due to their ability to record continuously for hours (typical runtime on batteries is around 30 days \cite{Kos2007, Urbin2015, Waddell2019, Waddell2018, Goodwin2021, Lang2021, Pau2021, Fortune2022}), with the option to store a limited amount of data on the device's internal memory (usually ranging from few MB -- e.g. \cite{Kos2007, Urbin2015, Waddell2019, Waddell2018} -- to tens of GB on modern devices \cite{deLucena2021, deLucena2022, Pohl2022, Lang2021, Pau2021, Goodwin2021} ).
+They are also user-friendly, often integrated into textiles and communicating wirelessly with computers.
+Additionally, they are cost-effective (commercial solutions range from \$300-400 for single sensors \cite{Lang2021, Pau2021, Waddell2019, Waddell2018} to a few thousand dollars for full suits embedding 15-20 IMUs\cite{Held2018}), compact (accelerometers are often embedded in smartwatches\cite{Lang2021, Pau2021, Waddell2019, Waddell2018}, while IMUs are typically encapsulated in small boxes placed on the body through velcro-straps), and lightweight (weighing within 50g per sensor, including batteries and electronics).
+In the reviewed studies, accelerometers and IMUs were generally placed on the wrist (unilaterally \cite{Kos2007,deLucena2021,deLucena2022} or bilaterally \cite{Leuenberger2017, Held2018, Lang2021, Pau2021, Esbjornsson2022, Pohl2022, Waddell2019, Waddell2018, Urbin2015}), forearms \cite{Held2018, Adams2021, Flury2021, Rissanen2021}, upper-arms \cite{Held2018, Goodwin2021, Fortune2022}, and on the chest \cite{Held2018, Goodwin2021, Adams2021, Flury2021, Fortune2022}, mostly as a reference to compensate for trunk movements.